robmclarty/storium/README.md

 A *schema* is a way to define what properties can be seen, what properties can be modified, custom transformations to "sanitize" input data, which properties are required, as well as various validations and types.

+Each property in the schema must correspond exactly to the underlying database table columns being referenced when the store is initialized.
+Use square brackets if your table names cannot be defined as JS names (e.g., `['my-custom-column-name']`).

 ```javascript
 const example_schema = storium.schema({